yeomyeom/capston/README.md

 ### How to use
-1. Download the zip file from the link above.
+1. Download the zip file from the [link](https://github.com/yeomyeom/capston) or git clone https://github.com/yeomyeom/capston.
 2. Extract the file and open the Chrome.
 3. Go to chrome://extensions/ and turn the ‘developer mode’ on.
 4. Load the ‘ChromeExtension’ folder from the downloaded file.
 (The folder where ‘manifest.json’ included)